Why do you need to participate in peer evaluation?

 - Peer Evaluation - Peer evaluation has multiple components

-- Student evaluation - Student evaluations are often reviewed as evidence of teaching, but they should not be viewed in isolation.
-Student evaluation can often be useful for information of how students respond personally to their instructor, but students are not qualified to assess content knowledge or modality of instruction.
+- Student ratings - Student ratings are often reviewed as evidence of teaching, but they should not be viewed in isolation.
+Student ratings can often be useful for information of how students respond personally to their instructor, but students are not qualified to assess content knowledge or modality of instruction.

 - Ongoing evaluation - Peer review of teaching should not be considered to be a single visitation to a course, but rather a longitudinal process in which there is a repeated conversation and reflection by the instructor with input from peers and students.